datashaman/scrape-schema/README.md

 The fields module is not supplied, since I didn't want this version to be too system-specific.
 It's based on the [Kanso fields module](http://kansojs.org/docs.html#fields), date type is the only addon field for now.

+Tailoring the XSLT file to your class / prototype system should be relatively painless.